Tokyo reports 263 new COVID-19 cases, topping 200 for ninth day in a row | The Japan Times

 The number of new coronavirus infections in Tokyo fell Wednesday, with 263 cases confirmed amid a resurgence of the deadly virus.

-Tokyo Metropolitan Government officials said 1,061 tests were conducted on Sunday.
-Typically, the metropolitan government receives and reports results three days after a test has been conducted.
+Officials said 1,061 were conducted on Sunday.
+Typically, the Tokyo Metropolitan Government receives and reports results three days after a test has been conducted.

 Wednesday was the ninth consecutive day that Tokyo has reported more than 200 COVID-19 cases.